+All employees are responsible for how they operate and perform.
+They are jointly responsible for the delivery of services, the delivery of outcomes and how well services perform in terms of meeting the needs of our customers and the delivery of our priorities.
 Executive Directors are responsible for ensuring there are performance management arrangements in place that provide them with assurance about the way services are performing.
-They must fulfil this responsibility to the satisfaction of the Chief Executive, the Corporate Management Team (CMT) and Councillors.
+Recognising the individuality of service areas, there is no prescriptive way to do this but Executive Directors must fulfil this responsibility to the satisfaction of the Chief Executive, the Corporate Management Team (CMT) and Councillors.